michaellihs/golab/doc/golab_user_activities.md

 ### Options

 ```
+      --from string   (optional) Date string in the format YEAR-MONTH-DAY, e.g. 2016-03-11.
+Defaults to 6 months ago.
   -h, --help          help for activities
 ```

 ### Options inherited from parent commands